While Salesforce scratch orgs offer several advantages, they sometimes take longer than expected.

 Look at how you can visually utilize Hutte’s scratch org pool.

-With Hutte, you have the ability to select a Git branch from which you want to create your environment and name it.
+With Hutte, you can select a Git branch from which to create and name your environment.

 All your scratch orgs will be stored in one place, allowing you to view a historical overview or snapshot of your projects, apps, and codebases created in Git.
 This feature benefits teams that want to collaborate and contribute to each other's work.